paulowe/gcp/vm-access-lifecycle.md

 ## VM states

+**1. Provisioning**

+**2. Staging**

+**3. Running**

-Stopped (Terminated) VM
+**Stopped (Terminated) VM**
+- Before an instance enters the Stopped/Terminated phase you have the option to run shutdown scripts
 - No charge for stopped VM
 - Charged for attached disks and IPs

 Actions
-- Change machine type (but not the image)
+- Change machine type (but not the image) or Modify custom VM
 - Migrate the VM to another network
--
+- Add/remove attached disks
+- Remove or set a new static IP
+- Modify VM availability policy (*can also be done while instance is in the running state*)
+- Cant change the image of a stopped VM

 ## Once an instance is running you can:

 - reset (instance remains running) - console, gcloud, API , OS